dylanaraps/pure-bash-bible/README.md

 Calling an external process in `bash` is expensive and excessive use will cause a noticeable slowdown.
 Scripts and programs written using built-in methods (*where applicable*) will be faster, require less dependencies and afford a better understanding of the language itself.

 The content of this book provides a reference for solving problems encountered when writing programs and scripts in `bash`.
-All examples are in function format showcasing how to incorporate these solutions into code.
+Examples are in function format showcasing how to incorporate these solutions into code.

 <!-- CHAPTER END -->